As an Amazon Associate I earn from qualifying purchases.

-To me, most poached fish always tastes thin, like spa food.
+To me, most water or wine-poached fish always tastes thin, like spa food.
 But you can of course poach things in liquids other than broth or water.
 Like fat, or oil.
 Now we’re talking.
-If you’ve ever eaten butter-poached lobster — or really butter-poached anything — it will change your mind about poaching.
+If you’ve ever eaten butter-poached salmon — or butter-poached anything — it will change your mind about poaching.

 You will note that there are three methods of cooking the salmon in this recipe.
 I happen to have a sous vide precision cooker, which lets me set a precise temperature so I can cook things perfectly.
 They are an awesome tool to have, especially for a fish and game cook.

 That said, even an inexpensive one will run you $80 or so.
 Fortunately, most anglers and hunters also have a vacuum sealer, and you can seal up some salmon with a little butter and cook it in a big pot of hot water to basically do the same thing.